maryamr04/Capstone_2025/Knowledge_Graph/README.md

 4. Go to the upload tab in the far left hand of the screen and choose which documents to generate a graph for (click the **Generate Graph** button in the bottom right once you are finished uploading)
 6. Once the graphs are generated, you will then be able to click the **Preview Graph** button to see what the builder has generated

-7. ## Running the Code
+## Running the Code Environment

-8. The code was written in a Google Colab environment with the appropriate install and import statements used throughout the notebook.
+The code was written in a Google Colab environment with the appropriate install and import statements used throughout the notebook.
 Running these cells should get you the functionality you need.
+You will also need to generate your own HuggingFace Token through their website in the error the code will give you.

+**Tested in Google Colab with:**

+PyTorch 2.8.0 + CUDA 12.6

+Transformers 4.57.1

+NumPy 2.0.2

+LangChain 0.3.x

+Pyvis

+Networkx

+**Usage (Google Colab):**

+Enable GPU: Runtime → Change runtime type → GPU

+Add Hugging Face token: Runtime → Secrets → HUGGINGFACE_TOKEN

+Mount Google Drive (handled in notebook)

+Be sure to upload the Lane Mine data

+Run graph generation and attention extraction

+## Notes & Limitations
+Attention extraction significantly increases runtime (≈10–100×)

+Attention values are model internal proxies, not ground truth

+You can find the Attention Matrices in folders **kg_1** through **kg_4**

+Results depend on model version, decoding settings, and prompt format